Cincinnati Zoo and Botanical Garden: Wolf Woods

-Lords of the Arctic
+North America

+Formerly Bear Ridge, the exhibit was retooled to house North American wildlife, along with American black bears and sea otters in Fall 2025.
+A short “Adventure Trail” at the top of North America was also added that allows visitors to explore rockwork, find surprise animal statues in nooks, and cross over a rope bridge that simulates a hiking experience in a national forest or park.

-Lords of the Arctic opened in 2000, housing species representing northern parts of the world in a 21,000 sqft attraction.
-Originally housing polar bears; the last individual having died in 2021, the exhibit also features Arctic foxes.
-According to the zoo's master plan, the exhibit will be retooled to house North American wildlife, along with American black bears and sea otters in Fall 2025.
+It was also formerly Lords of the Arctic, which opened in 2000, housing species representing the northern parts of the world in a 21,000 sqft attraction.
+Originally housing polar bears; the last individual having died in 2021, the exhibit also featured Arctic foxes.